determined-ai/determined/docs/release-notes/README.md

 # Release Notes

-Release notes are to be accurate and comprehensive, with the objective that Determined users can understand what has changed and the impact it has on their use of the product.
+This process is intended to ensure accurate and comprehensive release notes, so Determined users can understand what has changed and the impact it has on their use of the product.

 The work required to write high-quality release notes is intended to be